• Academic Dishonesty

 During this time, students should not study at another college if they plan to return to Lasell and complete their degree.
 Students on leaves of absence should be in contact with their Academic Advisor and the Office of Student Accounts.

-Any student wishing to withdraw from the College should speak with his or her academic advisor to explore the possible alternatives.
-If withdrawal is a student's final decision, the student should complete a College Withdrawal Form (see Course Withdrawal policy in this document).
+Any student wishing to withdraw from the University should speak with his or her academic advisor to explore the possible alternatives.
+If withdrawal is a student's final decision, the student should complete a University Withdrawal Form (see Course Withdrawal policy in this document).
 The student will be asked to speak with various professional staff from Student Financial Planning and Student Accounts as part of the withdrawal process.
 Students wishing to return to the College after a withdrawal must reapply.
 Please see the Readmission section of the Graduate Academic Policies in this Catalog.

-Administrative Withdrawal: Students who have not officially been granted a leave of absence and who fail to register for courses over two consecutive semesters (fall, spring, summer) will be administratively withdrawn from the College.
+Administrative Withdrawal: Students who have not officially been granted a leave of absence and who fail to register for courses over two consecutive semesters (fall, spring, summer) will be administratively withdrawn from the University.
 Students can also be administratively withdrawn for financial reasons.
 Students wishing to return to the program after being administratively withdrawn should refer to the Readmission Policy in this document.

-Returning to the College requires an application for readmission to the Office of the Registrar.
+Returning to the University requires an application for readmission to the Office of the Registrar.
 Students must provide an account of what they have done since leaving Lasell, a clear explanation of why they wish to return and why they feel they will be successful at this point in completing their education.

 Applications for readmission are reviewed on a case by case basis by the Dean of Graduate and Professional Studies, who consults with a committee convened for this purpose.
 Students reapplying to the program are informed in writing of the committee's decision regarding their reapplication.